-This course focuses on theories and applications in providing clinical services to children.
-The course offers a conceptual and treatment orientation for child therapy.
-Major themes explored include: philosophy and values in child therapy, the significance of play, relationship and limit-setting, implications of developmental phases and interferences, working with parents, and directive and non-directive techniques; cultural issues in play therapy; and research on effective play therapy.
-A connecting theme of all class sessions is the development of the therapist through the integration of clinical experiences with knowledge of the critical factors that contribute to progressive or arrested development in children.
+This course focuses on theories and applications in providing clinical services to children and families.
+The course offers the student opportunities to observe and practice therapy in the presence of peers and faculty, while developing professional competency in intervention, assessment, diversity and research regarding children and family relationships.
+Students examine the theoretical and empirical foundations of family system and other major family/child approaches regarding how individuals within the family contribute to and are shaped by family dynamics, and how the influences of school, peers, gender and socioeconomic status influence individual development and family functioning.
+A connecting theme of all class sessions is the development of the therapist through the integration of clinical experiences with knowledge of the critical factors that contribute to progressive or arrested development in children and families.